lmazure/SimpleLlmTool/README.md

 | modelName           | name of the model                                        | yes          |
 | url                 | URL of the provider                                      | yes          |
 | apiKeyEnvVar        | name of the environment variable containing the API key  | yes          |

+## mock

+A mock provider used for testing.